Application of blockchain for secure data transmission in distributed state estimation: System model

-BC is a digital ledger of transactions distributed across the network of computer systems on the BC, with atomics changes to the database, i.e., transactions grouped into blocks.
+BC is a digital ledger of transactions distributed across the network of computer systems , with atomic changes to the database.
 The integrity and tamper-resistance of the transaction logs are assured because of the cryptographic hash linked among the blocks.
-BC is usually assumed to be decentralised architecture maintained by individual parties.
+BC is usually assumed to be decentralized architecture maintained by individual parties.
 Each node of the network owns a copy of the BC.
 Each BC block contains transactions, and every time a new transaction occurs on the BC, it is broadcasted to all nodes and added to a block along with other transactions waiting to get committed in a block.
 This technology has developed over the last decade and can be categorised as private, public or consortium BC, each further divided by permissioned or permissionless.
-Every new block $N$ generated at time $T$ contains information from the previous $N-1$ block generated at time $T’$, where $T > T’$.
-See Fig. ~\ref{Fig:BC}.
+As shown in Fig. \ref{Fig:BC}, every new block $N$ generated at time $T$ contains information from the previous $N-1$ block generated at time $T’$, where $T > T’$.